John Treherne: Academia

 After the army, he joined the Insect Physiology Unit at Downing College in Cambridge under Vincent Wigglesworth as a lecturer and reader.
 In 1955 he worked with the Agricultural Research Council to study digestion in Periplaneta americana, making use of isotopes to trace the movement of glucose and trehalose.

 In 1971 Treherne became a Reader in Experimental Biology at Downing, heading the chemistry and physiology lab and studying insect neurobiology, gut physiology, the chemistry of circadian rhythms and other biochemical studies in insects, annelids and molluscs.
 During this period he collaborated with Simon Maddrell, Yves Pichon, Michael Bate, Malcolm Burrows and Roger Moreton.
-His students included Mike Berridge, Peter Evans, Nancy Lane, David Sattelle, Philip Schofield, and Helen Skaer.
+His students included Mike Berridge, Peter Evans, Nancy Lane, David Sattelle, Philip Schofield, Helen Skaer and Pat Willmer.
 Treherne was President of Downing College from 1985 until 1988.

 He demonstrated the blood-brain barrier in insects, among the few invertebrates to have them.
 Among his ideas was the "Trafalgar Effect", that groups of Halobates could relay indication of a predator so that even the most distant individuals could take evasive action well before the predator became visible to them.

 Treherne served as an editor for several journals, and was the vice-president of the Royal Entomological Society in 1967-68.
 His scientific books included The Neurochemistry of Arthropods (Cambridge University Press, 1966) and (as editor, with James Beament) Physiology of the Insect Central Nervous System (Academic Press, 1965).